 As a school leader, you know the drill.
 One of your teachers only uses Remind, and her grade-level team does too.
 Another says Class Dojo is the only app that works for him, so he’s using that to communicate with parents.
 Some of your teachers use SignUpGenius for scheduling and volunteering, while others are devoted Google Calendar and Office 365 fans.
-You’ve got communication apps, behavior apps, and portfolio apps.
-At this point you can’t even remember your logins to them all—and your students’ families probably can’t either.
+At this point, you can’t even remember all of your logins—and your students’ families probably can’t either.
 Now that online schooling is a reality for many of us, the stakes are even higher.

-There’s no doubt about it: We’ve got a bit of a wild west situation when it comes to parent apps.
-And the proverbial struggle is real.
-Here’s how you can streamline the teacher-parent, back-and-forth dance with achievable goals to make your school community happier, less cluttered, and more connected.
-Plus, have a laugh at this relatable video that might hit a little close to home.
+There’s no doubt about it: We’ve got a bit of a mess when it comes to parent apps.
+Here’s how you can streamline the teacher-parent, back-and-forth dance with achievable goals.
+You’ll make your school community happier, less cluttered, and more connected.

 Teachers need to get a ton of information out accurately and efficiently to parents.
-Where’s the path for fewer headaches?
+What’s the path with the fewest headaches?

 What you can do: Most teachers are exhausted, if not burned out.
-Poll your faculty and staff to find out what’s working and what’s a bust with their app situation.
-Busy teachers want an efficient calendar and reminder system, top-notch security, and an overall ease of use.
-Find the common must-haves they’d want in their parent-communication bag of tricks.
+Poll your faculty and staff to find out what apps are working and which ones are a bust.
+Busy teachers want an efficient calendar and reminder system, top-notch security, and overall ease of use.
+Find the common must-haves they’d want in their parent-communication app.
 Survey parents, too.
 All stakeholders will appreciate you pooling their input for a smarter app solution.

 Multiple communication apps and platforms are hard for parents to juggle.
 Engagement is dead (and volunteers have checked out) by October.